Amale (wrestler)

-Amale Dib (born 19 June 1993) is a French professional wrestler.
+Amale Dib (born 19 June 1993) is a Moroccan-French professional wrestler.
 She is best known for her tenure in WWE, where she performed under the ring name Amale.
 She was the first French female wrestler, and third overall French national after Sylvester Lefort and Marcus Louis to be signed to WWE.
-She is best known for her time on the independent circuit, as well as the German-based professional wrestling promotion Westside Xtreme Wrestling (wXw), where she is a former wXw Women's Champion.
+She is also known for her time on the independent circuit, as well as the German-based professional wrestling promotion Westside Xtreme Wrestling (wXw), where she is a former wXw Women's Champion.

 Professional wrestling career

 Independent circuit (2012–present)

 Amale debuted on 7 January 2012 for the French-based promotion Tigers Pro Wrestling.
 Since then, she has wrestled for multiple independent promotions across Europe.